mdombrov-33/go-aws-auth/README.md

 3. Review Lambda logs in CloudWatch
 4. Test API endpoints with proper headers and payloads

+## Future Improvements

+1. **Password Reset Functionality**
+   Add a secure password reset flow with email verification or temporary tokens, so users can recover access safely.

+2. **Multi-Factor Authentication (MFA)**
+   Implement MFA using AWS Cognito or custom flows to boost security on login.

+3. **Better Error Handling and Retries**
+   Add exponential backoff retries for DynamoDB requests and improved error messages to handle transient AWS service errors gracefully.

+4. **Rate Limiting and Throttling**
+   Protect APIs from abuse using API Gateway throttling or custom Lambda logic.

+5. **User Role Management & Authorization**
+   Add roles and permissions for users, controlling access to certain endpoints or resources.

+6. **Infrastructure as Code Improvements**
+   Expand CDK stack to manage multiple environments (dev/staging/prod) with easier deployments and automated CI/CD pipelines.

+7. **Monitoring & Alerting**
+   Set up CloudWatch alarms for error rates and latency, plus integrate with SNS or Slack for real-time alerts.

+8. **Use AWS Secrets Manager**
+   Securely manage sensitive configs like JWT secrets or DB credentials instead of hardcoding them.

+9. **API Gateway Improvements**
+   Use request/response validation, schema enforcement, and caching for better performance and security.

+10. **Move to AWS Cognito or Amplify**
+    Evaluate using AWS Cognito for user pools and authentication to reduce custom auth code and improve scalability.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.